codefresh-io/docs.codefresh.io/_docs/gitops-integrations/container-registries/amazon-ecr.md

   For details, see [Create the ECR integration IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html){:target="\_blank"}.

 * Other IAM roles
-  Once you have an IAM Role for ECR integration in Codefresh, you can use a different IAM role if that Role can assume the IAM ECR integration role.
+  Once you have an ECR integration IAM Role, you can use a different IAM role if that Role can assume the ECR integration IAM Role.
-  To use an IAM Role assigned to the Service Account used by app-proxy for example, the Role must be explicitly configured with a trust relationship to `assumeRole` of the IAM ECR integration role - even if the other IAM Role uses the same IAM Role for ECR integration.
+  To use an IAM Role assigned to the Service Account used by app-proxy for example, the Role must be explicitly configured with a trust relationship to assume the ECR integration IAM Role - even if the other IAM Role is the ECR integration IAM Role.

   For example:
 ```yaml